-The Criminal Justice Major requires 44 semester.
+The Criminal Justice Major requires 44 semester hours.
 These hours are divided into a 24- hour core and a 20-hour area of concentration.
-Students who choose more than one concentration must select different electives for each concentration. \Note: All criminal justice majors are strongly encouraged to develop proficiency in at least one modern foreign language with emphasis on identifying and negotiating cultural differences and practices.
-Students who major in both Criminal Justice and Sociology may count no more than two Sociology courses toward both majors.
+Students may complete only one concentration.
+All criminal justice majors are strongly encouraged to develop proficiency in at least one modern foreign language with emphasis on identifying and negotiating cultural differences and practices.
+Students who major in both Criminal Justice and Sociology may count no more than three Sociology courses toward both majors.

 Required Courses for All Concentrations Semester Hours

 CRJ 105 Introduction to Criminal Justice 4

 CRJ 208 Diversity Issues in Criminal Justice 4

 CRJ 308 Criminal Law and Procedure 4

 CRJ 355 Criminal Justice Administration 4

-CRJ 364 Research Methods 4

 CRJ 490 Senior Practicum 4

+SOC 364 Research Methods 4

 Total 24